crookedneighbor/shambleshark/README.md

 $ NODE_ENV=production npm run build
 ```

-Now, the content of `build` folder will be the extension in a state ready to be submitted to the Chrome Web Store.
-Just take a look at the [official guide](https://developer.chrome.com/webstore/publish) to more infos about publishing.
+Now, the content of `build/google_chrome` and `build/firefox` folders will be the extension in a state ready to be submitted to the Chrome Web Store and Mozilla Add-ons.

+Just take a look at the [official guide](https://developer.chrome.com/webstore/publish) to more infos about publishing in the Chrome Web Store.